The Rev. Dr. Joyce Harkleroad Smith

 The Rev. Robert “Bob” C. Sallies died on August 6, 2024, at the age of 92 (1931-2024).

-A memorial service will be held at 2 pm on Saturday, August 24, 2024, at the First Universalist Church of South Paris, 36 Pine St, South Paris ME 04281.
+A memorial service was held at 2 pm on Saturday, August 24, 2024, at the First Universalist Church of South Paris, 36 Pine St, South Paris ME 04281.

 In lieu of flowers, donations may be made to the First Universalist Church of South Paris, 36 Pine St, South Paris ME 04281.
 UURMaPA will contribute to the UUMA Endowment Fund in honor of our colleague’s ministry.